spencercarnage/personal/src/content/blog/tailwind-codemod.md

 This is a truncated list.
 A mature code base will probably have much more.
 For this post, this list will be suffice.

-With this list, we can write a codemod that addresses these use cases.
-In the `tailwind-codemod` folder, we can create `transform.mjs` with the following
+## Writing the Codemod

-content:
+With this list, I wrote a `transform.mjs` codemod in `tailwind-codemod` with the following content:

 ```js
 import classLookUp from "./tw-classes-map.json";